The Calmer device is designed to mimic skin-to-skin contact and comfort preterm babies receiving medical treatment in hospital.

 Earlier this year, a new version of Calmer was released.
 The new version is more durable, keeps track of cycles, and has an aesthetically pleasing, user-friendly digital controller.

-We spoke to Dr. Liisa Holsti, lead Calmer inventor and occupational therapist, about the unique benefits of Calmer and the future of this helpful device.
+We spoke with Dr. Liisa Holsti, lead Calmer inventor and occupational therapist, about the unique benefits of Calmer and the future of this helpful device.

 Have you had any surprising results from Calmer-related research?